GlebMorgan/PyUtils/README.md

 # PyUtils
 Python utilities for cross-project use
+TODO: how to run tests, benchmarks and other utilities

 ## Package contents

+- **`sampledict`** – dictionary for testing purposes
 - **`Bits`** – wrapper around `int` treating a number as a bit sequence
   - **`.set()`** – set bits on specified `positions` (set to `1`)
   - **`.clear()`** – clear bits on specified `positions` (set to `0`)